alemart/encantar-js/docs/addons/asset-manager.md

 # Asset Manager

 A framework-agnostic solution for preloading assets such as: 3D models, video clips, audio files and more.
 Preloading assets is typically done in the `preload()` method when using the plugins for [babylon.js](../api/plugin-babylon.md#preload) or [three.js](../api/plugin-three.md#preload).
+This Add-On is bundled with the core.

 ## Methods